Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 Keertimaan Tenneti, Senior Engineering Manager @ WalmartLabs

 Ubereats is yet another service from Uber.
-The idea is to make food delivery process from restaurants easy for the users and to provide delivery partners with a flexible way of earning money.
-The tricky part was to seamlessly connect three parties: restaurants, drivers, and customers.
+The idea is to make the food delivery process from restaurants easy for the users and to provide delivery with a flexible way of earning money.
+The tricky part was to seamlessly connect three parties: restaurants, delivery drivers, and customers.

-Uber dev team faced a challenge of translating the existing restaurant dashboard from web to mobile, both to iOS and Android.
+The Uber dev team faced the challenge of translating the existing restaurant dashboard from web to mobile, both to iOS and Android.
 They decided to go with React Native.

-Although React Native constitutes for just a part of the mobile app, Uber dev team was very positive about the change.
-Chris Levis, software engineer from Uber, stated that they are very optimistic about the framework capacity in scaling up end expanding the service.
+Although React Native constitutes for just a part of the mobile app, the Uber dev team was very positive about the change.
+Chris Levis, a software engineer from Uber, stated that they are very optimistic about the framework capacity in scaling up and expanding the service.

 Discovery is another brand that does not need further introduction.
 Their mission is to bring the world closer to the people and show them things that were beyond their reach.
 High budgets, original programs, and great scripts – that’s Discovery in a nutshell.

 Their app is something equally worthwhile.
 With the simple VR set, users can travel to the most distant and the most beautiful parts of our planet.
-App provides you with a huge variety of surroundings and different activities, such as hiking, skiing or base jumping.
+The app provides you with a huge variety of surroundings and activities, such as hiking, skiing, or base jumping.

-Whole User Interface was developed in React Native and gives users seamless VR experience.
-All you need to have is a mobile device and VR set.
-It works with Oculus Rift, HTC Vive, Daydream or even… Google’s Cardboard!
+The whole user interface was developed in React Native and gives users a seamless VR experience.
+All you need to have is a mobile device and a VR set.
+It works with Oculus Rift, HTC Vive, Daydream and even… Google’s Cardboard!

-Wix is an online tool that allows creating websites for free without the knowledge of HTML.
+Wix is an online tool that allows creating websites for free without knowing any coding.
 It is also a web hosting service with web analytics features.

 Wix took a bet choosing React Native as a mobile app framework for their 80 million users.
 Production of this scale came with a set of challenges.
-Thanks to React Native Wix dev team managed to go from zero to stores in six months with the development process taking 300% faster than usual.
+Thanks to React Native, Wix’s dev team managed to go from zero to stores in six months, with the development process taking 3 times less than usual.

 As Tal Kol, Head of Mobile Engineering in Wix stated, React Native was a true game-changer for Wix.

-Gyroscope is an amazing app that aids its users to achieve life goals.
-For example, it helps with losing weight, being more productive and improving overall wellbeing.
-It can track user’s physical activities, sleep, heartbeat and so on.
-Basing on data collected it can recommend the right diet suitable exercise plan or the right amount of rest suitable to users lifestyle.
+Gyroscope is an amazing app that helps its users in achieving their life goals, such as losing weight, being more productive and improving overall well-being.
+It can track user’s physical activities, sleep, heartbeat, and so on.
+Based on the data collected, the app can recommend the right diet, suitable workout plan, or the perfect amount of rest.

 You can read more about how they were building Gyroscope here.

 Bloomberg is a media company focused on the economy and financial market.
-They also provide software solutions for the financial sector and for businesses such as big data analysis or market reports.
+They also provide software solutions for the financial sector and for businesses.
+The list of these solutions includes big data analysis and market reports.

-The idea of their mobile app is to provide users with the same level of information accessibility as if they were using the web version of the platform.
+The idea behind their mobile app is to provide users with the same level of information accessibility as if they were using the web version of the platform.

 App redesign was a huge challenge – they had to transition the entire team to React Native.
 But the outcome was worth the effort.
-With React Native Bloomberg dev team was able to rebuild consumer mobile application for iOS and Android.
-They were also able to add a bunch of new, innovative features.
-Let’s just mention live TV access, continual updating or deep personalization of displayed content.
+With React Native, Bloomberg’s dev team was able not only to significantly rebuild consumer mobile application for iOS and Android, but also to add a bunch of new, innovative features.
+Let’s just mention live TV access, continuous updating and deep personalization of displayed content.